 - Expansions that get longer, stronger and closer together, forming a pattern for at least an hour

 Some women notice most or all of these signs, but others don’t experience any; either way is perfectly normal.
-You shouldn’t worry if you aren’t; that just means your body is preparing in a different manner.
+You shouldn’t worry if you aren’t; that just means your body is preparing in a different way.
 The signs of labor may also differ from baby to baby, so what you experienced the first time may not happen the second time.

-Practice Labor or True Labor?
+What's the Difference Between Practice Labor and Early True Labor?

 It can be hard to tell if you are experiencing practice labor or “True” labor.
 Here are some characteristics of each: